 - Birth Certificate.

-- Passport identity page and each page that has a visa label and immigration stamps for any country.
+- The passport identity page and each page have a visa label and immigration stamps for any country.

 - National Identity Card.